BubbleMap: Privilege Mapping for Behavior-based Implicit Authentication Systems: The Proposed BMap Framework

-As an example, the behavior score distribution for the legitimate user and illegitimate user is shown in Fig. \ref{fig:eva} (a) and (b), respectively, using the aforementioned simulation with two participants (Fig. \ref{fig:evaPart1} in Section \ref{sectionSystemOverview}).
-The scores are grouped into five one-hour time slots, where each time slot contains multiple time windows.
+As an example, the behavior score distribution for the legitimate user and illegitimate user is shown in Fig. \ref{fig:eva} (a) and (b), respectively, using the aforementioned simulation setting and data from two participants (Fig. \ref{fig:evaPart1} in Section \ref{sectionSystemOverview}).
+The scores are grouped into five one-hour time slots, where each time slot contains multiple time windows; and each time window contains multiple samples.
 In each time slot, there are behavior scores belonging to the legitimate/illegitimate bubble that co-occur with scores belonging to the slack bubble.
 The scores that belong to the legitimate/illegitimate bubble are used as evidence and guidance to move the scores in the slack bubble.
 When behavior deviation happens, \emph{Initial Mapping} may map the legitimate user to the observation level and still cause false rejects which are corrected with \emph{Privilege Movement}.
 The same is true for false accepts.
-In addition, we randomly selected a time slot from Fig. \ref{fig:eva} (a) and (b), and magnified it in Fig. \ref{fig:eva} (c) where the threshold $\Omega$ is predefined to best separate the two users.
+In addition, we randomly selected a time slot from Fig. \ref{fig:eva} (a) and (b), and magnified it in Fig. \ref{fig:eva} (c), where the threshold $\Omega$ is predefined to best separate the two users.
 For the ease of presentation, we assume that there is only one observation level and three privilege levels in total.
-In the first time window, the legitimate user's behavior score falls in the legitimate bubble (shown in the figure) but her $R_c$ has not reached $R_1$ (not shown in the figure).
-The system therefore moves $R_c$ upward for $l/2$.
+In the first time window, the legitimate user's behavior score falls in the legitimate bubble (shown in the figure), but her $R_c$ has not reached $R_1$ (not shown in the figure).
+The system, therefore, moves $R_c$ upward for $l/2$.
 In the second through fourth time windows, the score falls in the legitimate bubble again but $R_c$ has reached $R_1$.
 So $R_c$ remains in $R_1$.
 In the fifth through tenth time windows, $R_c$ falls in the slack bubble.
 Since the system observed four behavior scores in the legitimate bubble, $R_c$ remains in $R_1$.
 If the system observed scores in the illegitimate bubble instead, $R_c$ would have been moved towards $R_n$.
 The illegitimate user in Fig. \ref{fig:eva} (c) follows a similar Privilege Movement process.
 Using the dataset \cite{p21}, we were able to observe the co-occurrence of legitimate/illegitimate-bubble behavior scores and slack-bubble behavior scores for the same user in a reasonably short period of time (2-3 minutes), in all of the two-participant simulations we conducted.
+For ease of understanding, a simplified version of \emph{Privilege Movement} mechanism is shown in Alg. \ref{alg1}, where the movement direction and distance are guided by the most recent score that falls in the legitimate/illegitimate bubble.
+In practice, instead of using only one score, we utilize multiple scores to make a more accurate decision.